Ramona-Saintandre/Monas-Grand-Circus/angularjs-1/schedule.md

     - THIS IS WHERE ANGULARJS IS SO BADASS
         - Google Search Bar
         - Google Maps input
+    - "Build Your Avengers Team" demo
+        - For Fake Extra Credit, make a PR

 ## Scope (1:45-1:50)
     - Root scope